-All food fall into three main nutrient categories: protein, fat and carbohydrate.
-Out of all three, the main nutrient which affects blood glucose (sugar) levels is carbohydrate.
+All food falls into three main nutrient categories: protein, fat or carbohydrate.
+Out of the three, the main nutrient which affects blood glucose (sugar) levels is carbohydrate.
 When carbohydrate is digested it is turned into glucose.
-Glucose enters the bloodstream and causes blood sugar levels to rise, this usually starts happening 15 min. after eating, depending on the type of food.
-Insulin is then required to allow sugar from the glucose to move the bloodstream into cells for energy.
+Glucose enters the bloodstream and causes blood sugar levels to rise, usually 15 minutes after eating, depending on the type of food.
+Insulin is then required to allow sugar in the form of glucose to move from the bloodstream into cells for energy.

-Knowing how to calculate carbohydrate amount in food makes it easier to match the amount of insulin needed.
+Knowing how to calculate the amount of carbohydrate in food makes it easier to match the amount of insulin needed.
 This is known as carb counting.

 What foods contain carbohydrates?

 Two methods of counting carbohydrates:

 A slice of bread is very different in France than in the US or in Nepal.
 Thanks to my pump, I can adjust my bolus which makes it easier.